NVIDIA/NeMo/README.rst

 Megatron Core
 ~~~~~~~~~~~~~

 Megatron Core is required for LLM and MM domains.
-Although Megatron Core is pre-installed in the NVIDIA PyTorch container, you may need to update it to a newer version.

 Megatron Core is a library for scaling large Transformer-based models.
 NeMo LLMs and MMs leverage Megatron Core for model parallelism,
 transformer architectures, and optimized PyTorch datasets.